zunzun/pyeq2/Examples/Web/README.txt

 A) Write a Flask form to submit user data for fitting

-B) Re-organize the tutorial code to separate the fitting, graphing and HTML generation code

-C) Present users with a menu selection of available equations before submitting forms
+B) Present users with a menu selection of available equations before submitting forms

-D) Create scatterplots of the curve fitting errors
+C) Create scatterplots of the curve fitting errors

-E) Use matplotlib's 3D capability to display 3D surface plots of fitted 3D equations
+D) Use matplotlib's 3D capability to display 3D surface plots of fitted 3D equations

 F) Look at the included pyeq2 source code examples